The Motherhood Penalty: The Equality Challenge We Must Address – MMM @ ILC114

 Across the world, women continue to carry a disproportionate share of unpaid domestic and care work, an invisible labour that supports families, communities and economies.
 Yet the unequal distribution of caregiving responsibilities remains one of the key drivers of persistent gender inequalities.

-While women’s participation in the labour market has increased significantly, the expected transformation in the sharing of care responsibilities has not happened at the same pace.
+While women’s participation in the labour market has increased significantly, the expected transformation in the sharing of care responsibilities has not kept pace.
 Mothers, in particular, often find themselves navigating the difficult balance between professional expectations and caregiving responsibilities, shaped by long-standing social norms about who should provide care.

 Beyond the pay gap: understanding the motherhood penalty

-The motherhood pay gap is only one part of a much broader reality: the motherhood penalty.
+The motherhood pay gap is only one aspect of a much broader reality: the motherhood penalty.

 The motherhood penalty describes the cumulative impact motherhood can have on women’s careers, economic security and well-being.
 It includes discrimination in recruitment and promotion, pregnancy- and maternity-related harassment, interrupted career paths, assumptions that mothers are less committed or less capable in the workplace, and limited access to leadership opportunities.

-These barriers are often reinforced by workplace structures that do not sufficiently accommodate caregiving responsibilities.
-Limited access to childcare, inflexible working arrangements and expectations that employees prioritise work above family life can push mothers into difficult choices — including reducing working hours or stepping away from employment altogether.
+These barriers are often reinforced by workplace structures that fail to accommodate caregiving responsibilities adequately.
+Limited access to childcare, inflexible working arrangements, and workplace cultures that expect employees to prioritise work above family life can force mothers into difficult choices — including reducing working hours or stepping away from employment altogether.

 The human impact behind the statistics

 Evidence from MMM’s 2024 State of Motherhood in Europe report highlights the scale of the challenge.
-Among surveyed mothers, many reported changes in employment after having children, including reduced working hours and negative impacts on career progression.
-The same research pointed to significant mental health pressures, with many mothers reporting feelings of overload, anxiety, burnout or related difficulties.
+Among surveyed mothers, many reported changes in their employment after having children, including reduced working hours and negative impacts on career progression.
+The research also revealed significant pressures on mental health, with many mothers describing feelings of overload, anxiety, burnout and related difficulties.

 Building workplaces where families can thrive